ufs-community/uwtools/docs/sections/user_guide/yaml/components/ww3.rst

 ww3
 ===

-Structured YAML when including WaveWatchIII as part of a compiled coupled executable is validated by JSON Schema and requires the ``ww3:`` block, described below.
+Structured YAML to configure WaveWatchIII as part of a compiled coupled executable is validated by JSON Schema and requires the ``ww3:`` block, described below.

 Here is a prototype UW YAML ``ww3:`` block, explained in detail below: